backupbrew/switchbrew/HID services.md

 ## VibrationValue

-This is a 0x10-byte struct.
+This is a 0x10-byte struct, which contains 4 float values.

 ## IAppletResource